Easy to make no egg cookies made low carb and gluten free. These coconut flour cookies are a simple treat that take little time to prepare.

 Add all ingredients to food processor and pulse until a dough is formed.

 Divide dough into 16 small balls and place them evenly on a parchment paper lined baking pan.
+Press each ball down to shape into cookies.

 Bake in a 365F preheated oven for about 7-9 minutes or until edges of cookies have begun to brown.